Kettle running costs and maintaining your kettle

 Drain and boil with water

 Drain the solution and use a damp cloth to wipe any residue.
-Then fill your kettle with clean water and boil it once or twice, to make sure that all traces of descaler are removed.
-If you happen to notice any lingering odour or taste, repeat the process as many times as necessary.
-If you’re using a kettle descaler, always follow the instructions on the packaging for best results.
+Then fill your kettle with clean water and boil it once or twice, unless the manufacturer’s instructions say otherwise, to make sure that all traces of descaler are removed.
+If you notice any lingering odour or taste, repeat the rinse-and-boil step as needed.

 While boiling a kettle may seem like a trivial task, kettle running costs can add up over time.
 By making small changes, such as filling the kettle only with the water you need, you can help keep your home cost- and energy-efficient.